toolmantim/tap-release/README.md

 ## Usage

-After installing the Tap Release GitHub App, add a `.github/tap-release.yml` file to the repository where you create new releases.
+After installing the [Tap Release GitHub App](https://github.com/apps/tap-release), all you have to do is add a `.github/tap-release.yml` file to the repository where you create new releases.

 For example, given the following `.github/tap-release.yml` file: